Aiven-Open/klaw-docs/docs/HowTo/authentication/windows-ad.md

     #spring.ad.filter=
     ```

+3. Configure an existing SUPERADMIN user from AD (which already exists) to approve new users
+   in the following property for username:

+    ```
+     klaw.superadmin.default.username=superadmin@company.com
+    ```

-3. If you have already signed up, you will be directed to the Klaw home
+4. If you have already signed up, you will be directed to the Klaw home
     page.

     ![image](../../../static/images/authentication/login.png)

-4. If this is your first time logging in, you will be presented with a
+5. If this is your first time logging in, you will be presented with a
     signup form to fill in.
 On submission, a request will be created for
     the Klaw Administrator to approve or decline.